raadlak/raadlak.github.io/TimeSeries.md

     ---------------

-####  7.4. <a name='g.4-detecting-outliers-using-a-z-score'></a>G.4 Detecting outliers using a z-score
+#### G.4 Detecting outliers using a z-score

--scoreis a common transformation for standardizing the data, common when you want to compare different datasets.
+**z-score** is a common transformation for standardizing the data, common when you want to compare different datasets.

 The z-score standardizes the data to be centered around a zero mean and the units represent standard deviations away from the mean.